noiseprotocol/noise_spec/noise.md

  kernel provides methods for mixing inputs into a secret key and using that key for encryption and decryption.

- * A session object builds on the kernel and provides methods for reading and writing handshake fields and payloads.
+ * A session object builds on the kernel and provides methods for handling public keys and payloads.

 The below sections describe each of these layers in turn.